 GIs and common cheese names are a key interest for U.S. dairy exporters in this large and expanding market.
 The United States secured commitments from China in the U.S.-China "Phase 1" Agreement and in the U.S.-China Joint Commission on Commerce and Trade regarding the use of common food names.
-Despite this, U.S. exporters lack the certainty they need to develop this market with assurance that the demand they work to build will not later result in a windfall for their competitors should the EU prevail in seizing commonly used cheese terms.
+Despite this, U.S. exporters lack the certainty they need to develop this market with assurance that the demand they work to build will not later result in a windfall for their competitors should the European Union prevail in seizing commonly used cheese terms.
 Clear safeguards establishing the rights of U.S. suppliers to use common terms are needed in order to provide market certainty.
-This becomes all the more urgent in light of the implementation last year of the EU-China "100 for 100" GI agreement (which includes restrictions on "feta," "asiago," "gorgonzola" and "romano") and the agreement's called-for follow-on of yet more GIs that include terms of commercial significance to the U.S. dairy industry.
+This becomes all the more pressing in light of the implementation in 2021 of the EU-China "100 for 100" GI agreement (which includes restrictions on "feta," "asiago," "gorgonzola" and "romano") and the agreement's follow-on provisions of registering even more GIs that include terms of commercial significance to the U.S. dairy industry.
+An ongoing application making use of that route is for the common name "fontina".